qrutyy/bmp-conv/README.md

 # BMP-CONV

 This tool provides a various range of computing approaches for BMP image convolution algorithm.
-It includes multithreaded, queued and MPI-based approaches.
-The convolution can be used with multiple different filters and configuration options.
+It includes singlethreaded, multithreaded (queued and static) and MPI-based approaches.
+Convolution can be used with multiple different filters and configuration options.
 The analysis of proposed approaches along with some notes is presented in [docs](https://github.com/qrutyy/bmp-conv/tree/main/docs).

 ## Usage
 At first, you should build the sources by `make`.